Rishbah-76/RichieRich/README.md

 ## Acknowledgments
 - Inspired by foundational poker AI research and projects, including CFR, MCMC, and DQN techniques.
 - Thanks to the Pygame community for supporting the graphical interface.
-- Special mentions to Slumbot and other poker AI pioneers for inspiration.
+- Special mentions to Slumbot, Steven Gong(https://github.com/Gongsta/Poker-AI), Martin Zinkevich, Et.al (CFR) and other poker AI pioneers for inspiration.

 ---